xonsh/xonsh/docs/tutorial.rst

     >>> p.output
     'snail'

-The ending will be forced automatically in case of getting the return code, printing the object or reading from ``out`` attribute:
+You can force ``xonsh`` to block and wait for the command to complete by asking for the return code, printing the object or reading the ``out`` attribute:

 .. code-block:: xonshcon